denosg/Brain-Trainer/README.md

 # Brain-Trainer
-The Brain Trainer Game uses math to train various parts of the brain when it comes to fast thinking.
-Using intents and a simple switch the user can change the difficulty of the game (From simple addition of numbers to multiplication).
-Furthermore, using shared preferences, the app remembers which choice the user has made regarding the difficulty.
+The Java Android app is designed to help the user train their brain using math.
+The app has two difficulty levels, addition and multiplication, which the user can select from the settings page using a switch.
+The app stores the user's preferred difficulty level on the local device using SharedPreferences.
+The app presents random math problems to the user, and they have to solve them within a limited time frame.
+If the user answers the questions correctly, they receive points, and the app keeps track of their score.
+When the game is about to end, the app makes a ticking noise to indicate that the game is almost over.
+The app also uses the Random class to present different answer choices to the user.
+The user can select an answer by clicking on the corresponding button.

-This is one of my first apps.
-What i learned during development:
+What I learned during development:

-- how to use SharedPreferences class to store the preffered difficulty in the game
+- The first thing I learned was how to use SharedPreferences to store user preferences locally on the device.
+This allowed me to save the user's preferred difficulty level so that they wouldn't have to set it every time they used the app.
-- how to use the MediaPlayer class to play sounds during the end game
+- The second thing I learned was how to use the Random class to generate random numbers for the math problems presented to the user.
+This allowed the app to present different problems to the user each time they played, keeping the game interesting and challenging.
-- how to set a timer that plays a ticktock sound that starts when there are <5 seconds remaining in the game
-- how to implement different answers using the Random class

 Start page: